Camp of the Creative ArTS

 We are a summer program providing high quality, meaningful, creative experiences for children, 3-6 years of age, in the areas of Visual Art, Dance, Music, Spanish and Yoga.

-Over the past 11 years we have served nearly 1000 Denver area families, many who return year after year.
-We hope you will join us for 2019 and see why!
+Since 2009 we have served nearly 1000 Denver area families, many who return year after year!

 Located in NW Denver, CCA was created in 2008 by Northwest Denver teachers specializing in language and the arts.
 All driven and inspired by the creative process, we came together with a vision to develop a high quality arts enrichment program for kids.

-Each of our camps feature two creative enrichments:
+Each of our camps feature two creative enrichment opportunities:

 Visual Art, Yoga, Music, Spanish or Dance.

-They are one week in length and run M-F, 9am-12pm and are
+Our camps are one week in length and run M-F, 9 am-12 pm.

 Kelly Mansfield is an artist & art educator, working with children of all ages, & mentoring art teachers, for 20 yrs.
 She teaches at St. Mary's Academy.
 Her passion is in unleashing the deep awareness children have.
 She is a member of the National Art Education Association, as well as board member for ArtSource CO, a professional development wing of CAEA.
 She has a Masters in Fine Arts from Regis University w/ an emphasis in sensory experiences.
 She is a member of NEXT Gallery in the 40 West Arts District.